Hire Kubernetes Developers

 Explain the process of deploying a microservice on a Kubernetes cluster.

-Candidates should detail the creation of a Docker container for the microservice coupled with writing a Kubernetes manifest file.
+Candidates should detail the creation of a Docker container for the microservice coupled with writing a manifest file.
 Once the Docker container and manifest are complete, they should mention using the kubectl command line tool to deploy and manage the microservice on the cluster.

 A comprehensive answer will demonstrate a candidate’s experience with the core process required to wrap a microservice and the Kubernetes utility program used to move that microservice into operation.